BillRPT/Among-Us-Cheat/README.md

-# 🛠️ Among Us Cheat UHQ
+# 🛠️ Among Us Cheat

 A modern and user-friendly cheat tool for **Among Us**.
 This tool provides real-time in-game modifications for various roles, enhancing gameplay and bypassing built-in cooldowns.